chrplr/AIP2015/11_text_and_file_manipulations/text_manipulation.md

 print(words)
 ```

-Now write a script that counts the number of occurences of 'Alice', 'Rabbit' or 'office' in the list of words.
+**Exercice:** write code that counts the number of occurences of 'Alice', 'Rabbit' or 'office' in the list 'words'.

 . . .